projetIADATA/projetIADATA/README.md

 # AI/DATA Project

-This project consists of creating an IA that recognises normal, legitimate unusual and illegitimate unusual activities.
+This project consists of creating an AI that recognises normal, legitimate unusual and illegitimate unusual activities.

 ## DATA Description